The Standard Formula: A Guide to Solvency II – Chapter 11: The Valuation of Assets and Liabilities

 Three key considerations are relevant regarding regulatory concerns:

-• First, insurers must consider the application of the prudent person principle.
-They must ensure they have an appropriate governance framework in place for investing into and holding illiquid/ alternative assets.
-This may include considering at a high level what types of illiquid/alternative assets are appropriate for the insurer to invest in.
+• First, insurers must consider the application of the PPP.
+They must ensure they have an appropriate governance framework in place for investing into and holding illiquid or alternative assets.
+This may include considering at a high level what types of illiquid or alternative assets are appropriate for the insurer to invest in.
 The insurer should only invest into assets for which it has the relevant knowledge, and where it has thoroughly assessed the risks and rewards.

-• Second, any investment into illiquid/alternative assets should only be as part of a well-diversified portfolio.
+• Second, any investment into illiquid or alternative assets should only be as part of a well-diversified portfolio.
 Liquidity risk must be appropriately managed.
-Insurers will need to assess what percentage of their portfolio they can defensibly invest into illiquid/alternative assets.
+Insurers will need to assess what percentage of their portfolio they can defensibly invest into illiquid or alternative assets.
 This needs to involve stress-testing the portfolio and identifying cross-contagion risks between assets in stressed scenarios.

 • Third, the insurer needs to consider the staff it employs to ensure they are suitably skilled to handle the investments being contemplated.
-This is also important when the insurer chooses to outsource their investment activities — in which case the assessment needs to extend to the investment manager.
+This is also important when the insurer chooses to outsource their investment activities — in that case, this assessment needs to extend to the investment manager.

 Valuation Considerations